 One day per session, our program will be held at the Medical Education Building at UC Irvine School of Medicine’s Main Campus in Irvine.
-The first day will be primarily didactic lectures and demonstrations on ultrasound, learning how to take a patient’s medical history and physical exam, and how to assess a patient in an emergency.
-The second day will build off of the previous day’s lectures with hands-on workshops in our State of the Art Simulation Center.
-Students will receive BLS training to become CPR certified, will perform ultrasound, and will participate in virtual reality simulation training that is identical to that of the medical students and residents who train here at UC Irvine.
-They will also learn techniques in intubation and ultrasound-guided central venous catheter placement.
+The first half of the day will be primarily didactic lectures and demonstrations on blood pressure, learning how to take a patient’s medical history and physical exam, and how to assess a patient in an emergency.
+The second half of the day will build off of the previous lectures with hands-on workshops in our State of the Art Simulation Center.
+Students will receive BLS training to become CPR certified, will perform lumbar puncture, endotracheal intubation, Intravenous catheter placement, and will participate in simulation training that is identical to that of the medical students and residents who train here at UC Irvine.
 Lastly, each day will end with a wrap-up session so that the students can integrate and discuss what they’ve learned.

-To enhance their learning experience, our summer surgeons will be divided into groups and given case studies that model real surgical cases that they will be observing in the operating room.
+To enhance their learning experience, our summer surgeons will be divided into groups to create an innovation project for the session, building off of the daily observations they make in the operating room.
 A wrap-up session will conclude each day so that the students can integrate and discuss what they have learned.

-At the conclusion of each session, the Summer Surgeons will demonstrate what they’ve learned on a final exam that includes an anatomy lab practical exam as well as a surgical skills assessment.
+At the conclusion of each session, the Summer Surgeons will demonstrate what they’ve learned both by presenting their innovation projects, as well as on a final exam that includes an anatomy lab practical exam and a surgical skills assessment.
 The top students in each category will be recognized for their achievement during the Closing Ceremony and will be invited to return the next year as an Alumni Mentor.